 Constellations in Metz

 Metz invites visitors for a unique experience: Constellations.
-In its second edition, the event features a multidisciplinary summer cultural calendar, with a total of 400 events combining digital arts and heritage.
+In its third edition, the event features a multidisciplinary summer cultural calendar, with a total of 500 events combining digital arts and heritage.
 One of the highlights is Morphosis – a monumental projection mapping display by Vincent Masson, that embellishes the façade of Metz’s gothic Saint-Étienne Cathedral.
-From 28 June to 16 September, marvel at the 2018 creations: live shows throughout the town, exhibitions and new trails on the themes of art and heritage.
+From 20 June to 7 September, marvel at the 2019 creations: live shows throughout the town, exhibitions and new trails on the themes of art and heritage.

 Rendez-vous Place Stanislas in Nancy